 This doesn’t happen often but when it does it leads to serious market volatility that will wreck a portfolio.
 Recovery could take several years and require a steel nerve that would make Josey Wales back down.

-One of the more well-known indicators of this happening is seen in the difference between the two and ten year treasury.
+One of the more well-known indicators of this happening is seen in the difference between the two and ten-year treasury.

-As of the market close on August 10th, 2018 the 2-year is at 2.61% and the 10-year is at 2.87%.
+As of the market close on August 10th, 2018, the 2-year is at 2.61% and the 10-year is at 2.87%.
 Take a look at this article that explains what happens when those yields switch and the 10-year pays less than the 2-year.
-In all points through history when the yield curve inverts over this time period it precedes a wicked market correction.
+At all points through history when the yield curve inverts over this period it precedes a wicked market correction.
 It’s reason to be cautious when making allocation decisions, and with equities markets recently approaching or reclaiming historic highs it’s not a bad time to protect some assets.

 The above article about treasury spreads is from earlier this year and I have shared it with several of you.
 The fundamentals and our current economic situation have not changed so I felt a little urgency to get this out to as many people as possible.
 Several analysts are calling for an inverted yield curve within the next year.
-I don’t like to make predictions but I do like to provide justification for the strategies I promote at AST.
+I don’t like to make predictions but I do like to justify the strategies I promote at AST.
 Whether the yield curve inverts or not makes no difference to me.
 I just want you to be ready if it does.

 Keep your commitments short and flexible.
 Set enough aside so you can weather a market downturn without sacrificing retirement lifestyle.
 Be ready to make changes as time passes so you can increase wealth through retirement.